Glenuig Inn has been busy Going Green, as those of you who have visited recently have been finding out.

 Since March 2015, we have been running on 100% renewable energy; that is zero carbon emissions from our business, or from your stay with us!!

-In November 2011 we won 'Best Micro Business' in the Vision in Business for the Environment of Scotland (VIBES) and have just completed our Carbon Management Plan with the Carbon Trust, being one of the first private businesses to do so, and have delivered on that plan.
+In November 2011 we won 'Best Micro Business' in the Vision in Business for the Environment of Scotland (VIBES) and signed up to a 3 year Carbon Management Plan with the Carbon Trust in November 2012, being one of the first private businesses to do so, and have delivered on that plan.

 We set out to lead by example, and some of the actions we took are described below.
 For more detail, please come and visit . . .

 The single biggest step towards being a green business has been to renovate the old Inn building, raising the standard of insulation well over that required to meet building regulations.
 This has been achieved with a combination of new build and external insulation of the original (pre 1746) 2 foot thick stone and lime mortar walls.
 The insulation actually goes all around the outside of building and over the roof too, making it really cosy inside!

 In addition, we have now converted the whole business to 100% renewable energy, using a combination of Biomass and 100% Green Electricity.

 Other technologies incorporated include Underfloor heating (so we can use 'low grade heat' to keep the building warm), Induction Hobs for cooking, re-use of waste heat from refrigeration and more besides. . .

 Our LED lighting system is probably the most efficient, controllable, dimmable LED lighting system available for commercial and domestic properties in the UK today.